ChrisMartin30/l3t06/README.md

 Should be displayed.
 The program should then start as normal.

-To prevent seeing this message, the user should __always__ exit the program through use of the exit option, rather than a keyboard interrupt.
+<a name="always_exit"></a>To prevent seeing this message, the user should __always__ exit the program through use of the exit option, rather than a keyboard interrupt.

 ### Adding a new book to the inventory